 Air is essential for life but polluted air can kill.
 In spite of the existing legislation, air pollution remains one of the major environmental problems in Europe.
 In order to protect its citizens and its environment, Europe needs strict and enforced air pollution legislation.
 Sector-specific legislation, such as for road vehicles (cars, vans and trucks), diesel machinery (construction machinery, inland water vessels and locomotives) and seagoing ships, is key to achieving clean air in Europe.
 The EU urgently needs to tighten and improve enforcement of its road, diesel machine and ship emissions legislation.

 The EU has long been a global force for cleaner transport.
 As a first mover, its standards have not only benefited citizens but given European industry a huge advantage by setting examples in transport regulation that are often replicated by emerging markets.
 Recently, there have been moves to slow down or stop this trend – through trade deals like TTIP and CETA as well as EU initiatives such as ‘REFIT’ and the Better Regulation agenda.
 This campaign aims to retain and, where possible, improve Europe’s ability, and willingness, to legislate for the common good in general, and for more sustainable transport in particular.

-If left unchanged, EU legislation promoting biofuels for transport will lead to higher, not lower greenhouse gas (GHG) emissions.
-T&E and other environmental organisations are campaigning for Europe to fully address the environmental impact of indirect land use change (ILUC) caused by biofuel production.
-Read about the EU biofuels policies, download our briefing on the most recent ILUC study and take a look at a dedicated website on bioenergy.
+In its current form the EU law promoting biofuels for transport will lead to higher, not lower greenhouse gas (GHG) emissions up to 2020.
+Furthermore, for the period 2020-2030, the EU could still allow some unsustainable biofuels in the market, including rapeseed and palm oil biodiesel, as the Commission has only proposed a 3.8% limit on food-based biofuels without accounting for their full climate impacts.
+T&E and other environmental organisations are campaigning for Europe to stop promoting the use of unsustainable biofuels after 2020 and to fully address the environmental impact of indirect land use change (ILUC) caused by biofuel production.
+Find out more about our position on the latest Commission proposal on biofuels, download our briefing on the most recent ILUC study (Globiom) and take a look at a dedicated website on the biofuels reform.